Logan-Martin/Engineering_2_Notebook/README.md

 <img src="/Images for notebook/Screenshot 2020-10-08 at 3.11.53 PM.png" alt="Fork" width="200" height="200">

 ### Reflection
-I was very confused at the start, but then I finished it.
+I was very confused when making the first extrude, but then I finished it.
 Making a chamfer doesn't look like it made a huge difference.

 ---